Num Ri

 Num Ri is a mountain in the Khumbu region of the Nepalese Himalayas.
 Num Ri consists of a long ridge that culminates eastwards in a pyramid summit.
-Neighbouring mountains are Island Peak, Baruntse and Cho Polu.
+Neighbouring mountains are Island Peak, Cho Polu, and Baruntse, a popular trekking peak.

 Num Ri was first climbed on November 7, 2002 by the German climbers Olaf Rieck, Lydia Schubert and Carsten Schmidt.